MicrosoftDocs/dynamics365-guidance/guidance/business-processes/glossary.md

 ### Baseline

-A baseline is a fixed reference point used to compare project performance over time.
-Project baselines are used by project managers to understand how project scope, schedule, and cost are progressing through the completion of a project.
+A baseline is a fixed reference point that is used to compare project performance over time.
+Project managers use project baselines to understand how project scope, schedule, and cost are progressing through the completion of a project.

 ### Billable hours